How to Use Export YOLO ONNX model to use the ZED Custom Object Detection

 Introduction #

-It can be used with the default model trained on COCO dataset (80 classes) provided by the framework maintainers.
-A custom detector can be trained with the same architecture.
-These tutorials walk you through the workflow of training a custom detector :
+It can also be used with the default model trained on the COCO dataset (80 classes) provided by the framework maintainers.
+A custom detector can be trained using the same architecture.
+These tutorials walk you through the workflow of training a custom detector:

-It allows using ZED 3D cameras with YOLO object detection, adding 3D localization and tracking to the most recent YOLO models, using your own classes.
+It enables the use of ZED 3D cameras with YOLO object detection, adding 3D localization and tracking to the most recent YOLO models using your own classes.

 Workflow #

-1. Train your model or use an existing SOTA model
+1. Train your model or use an existing state-of-the-art (SOTA) model.

-3. Load into the SDK or the sample the ONNX file to generate an optimized model.
-This process uses TensorRT framework to run the inference and requires a initial step of inference engine generation.
+3. Load the ONNX file into the SDK or sample to generate an optimized model.
+This process uses the TensorRT framework to run inference and requires an initial step of inference engine generation.

 ONNX file export #